SRGSSR/srgdataprovider-apple/docs/GETTING_STARTED.md

 The image API allows you to either generate images based on a finite set of widths (arbitrary widths are not supported) or on a set of semantic sizes (small, medium, large) which have been adjusted for standard iOS and tvOS devices, including their screen pixel densities.

-Should these semantic sizes not match your needs you are free to either request images based on some desired widths or to define your own set of semantic sizes.
+Should these semantic sizes not match your needs you are always free to either request images based on some desired widths or to define your own set of semantic sizes.

 ## Service availability